Posted on

 What Diesel Techs Actually Look For Before Recommending Engine Parts

 When a diesel engine comes in with a problem, experienced technicians don’t start by picking parts.
+Instead, they start by asking why the failure happened in the first place.
+However, not every failure is immediately obvious without proper inspection.

 They start by asking: